Scientology controversies: Free Zone suppression

 The Church has taken steps to suppress the Free Zone, the term for a variety of groups and individuals who practice Scientology outside the strictures of the Church of Scientology proper, and shut down dissenters when possible.
 The CoS has used copyright and trademark laws to attack various Free Zone groups.
 Accordingly, the Free Zone avoids the use of officially trademarked Scientology words, including 'Scientology' itself.
 In 2000, the Religious Technology Center unsuccessfully attempted to gain control over the web domain scientologie.org in a legal action against the Free Zone.
 Skeptic Magazine described the Free Zone as: "...a group founded by ex-Scientologists to promote L. Ron Hubbard's ideas independent of the COS [Church of Scientology]."
 A Miami Herald article wrote that ex-Scientologists joined the Free Zone because they felt that Church of Scientology leadership had: "...strayed from Hubbard's original teachings."
 One Free Zone Scientologist identified as "Safe" was quoted in Salon as saying: "The Church of Scientology does not want its control over its members to be found out by the public and it doesn't want its members to know that they can get scientology outside of the Church of Scientology."

 Personality tests

 In 2008, Kaja Ballo, the 20-year-old daughter of Olav Gunnar Ballo, a Norwegian member of parliament, took a personality test organized by Scientologists in Nice, and received very negative feedback from it.
 A few hours later, she committed suicide.
-French police started an investigation of the Scientology church.
-In the wake of the Ballo suicide linked to the personality test, the spokesman for the church in Norway called the accusation deeply unfair and pointed out that Ballo had previously suffered eating disorders and psychiatric troubles.
+French police started an investigation of the Church of Scientology.
+In the wake of the Ballo suicide linked to the personality test, the spokesman for the Church in Norway called the accusation deeply unfair and pointed out that Ballo had previously suffered eating disorders and psychiatric troubles.

 The personality test has been condemned by the psychologist Rudy Myrvang.
 He called the test a recruitment tool, aimed at breaking down a person so that the Scientologists can build the test-taker back up.